Snakes of New York

 New York state is home to 17 species of snakes.
 These animals, whose tubular, limbless bodies are instantly and universally recognized, produce mixed reactions among people, from fear to fascination.
-Serpents figure prominently in the mythologies of nearly all human cultures; however, only in Christian religions are they a symbol of evil and temptation.
+Serpents figure prominently in the mythologies of nearly all human cultures, sometimes as a symbol of evil and temptation.
 It is perhaps for this reason that snakes often are persecuted and killed without any understanding of their true nature.

 Snakes play critical roles in the environments where they occur, primarily by the position they hold in food webs in natural communities.
 Many snakes are top level predators; for example, a single rat snake can consume over 100 rodents a year.